Skip to content

 A note on what we did not cite

-The ILADS clinical guideline document, and the patient-advocacy clinical literature on chronic Lyme disease more broadly, sits outside the references above.
+The ILADS clinical guideline document, and the patient-advocacy clinical literature on chronic Lyme disease more broadly, sits outside the references cited here.
 That is not because the literature does not exist — it does — but because selectively quoting from it without the methodological framing that a fair evaluation would require risks misrepresenting either side.
 The ILADS guidelines are publicly available through the ILADS organisation directly, and we recommend reading them as primary source if the framework bears on your decisions.
 Where this post can be improved with additional verified references from either camp's primary literature, it will be.